davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   tar -czvf <output-filename.tar.gz> <directory-to-zip>
   ```

-  Suppose I named my output file `cs240-lab.tar.gz`.
-You should now see it if you listed the contents of the current directory.
+  List the contents of the current directory again to make sure your new `tar.gz` file exists.

-- Go ahead and delete the entire `cs240-lab-cmdline/` directory structure.
-(Don't worry, we just archived it)
+- Go ahead and delete the _entire_ `cs240-lab-cmdline/` directory structure.
+(Don't worry, we just archived it in the tarball file.)

-- Now unzip the `tar.gz` file by running:
+- Now unzip (extract) your `tar.gz` file by running:

   ```
   tar -xvf <your-filename.tar.gz>
   ```

-  List directory contents to verify that the `cs240-lab-cmdline/` directory is restored.
+  List directory contents to verify that the `cs240-lab-cmdline/` directory is fully restored.

 - This concludes the lab.
 You may delete the entire `cs240-lab-cmdline` directory structure and the `tar.gz` file if you wish.